Landing Weight definition

 • Within 10 days following the end of each calendar month, Company will transmit to Authority on forms approved by Authority or through Authority’s electronic portal a report setting out the Certified Maximum Gross Landing Weight (CMGLW) of each type of aircraft that was operated by Company at the Airport during said calendar month, multiplied by the times said aircraft actually landed at the Airport in revenue service.

-• Maximum Landing Weight shall mean the maximum permissible gross landing weight of the aircraft.
+• Certificated Maximum Landing Weight" shall mean the current maximum allowable gross landing weight of aircraft operated by the LICENSEE and certificated by the Federal Aviation Administration (FAA) for operation at the Airport.

 Related to Landing Weight